ULL-ESIT-DMSI-1920/vue-fundamentals-laura-manzini-alu0101531700/README.md

 Follow these steps:

-- [ X ] Write initial HTML with a shopping-list div
+- [x] Write initial HTML with a shopping-list div
-- [ X ] Load and Instanciate Vue add data and Vue template syntax to interpolate
+- [x] Load and Instanciate Vue add data and Vue template syntax to interpolate
-- [ X ] Add an input an synchronize it with the interpolated text to see it
+- [x] Add an input an synchronize it with the interpolated text to see it
-- [ X ] Explore the app in the console
+- [x] Explore the app in the console
-- [ X ] Discuss the syntax of JS inside moustaches
+- [x] Discuss the syntax of JS inside moustaches
-- [ X ] Learn to read the errors in the console
+- [x] Learn to read the errors in the console
-- [ X ] Add items to data and show them using v-for
+- [x] Add items to data and show them using v-for
-- [ X ] Add input a variable to store the newItem
+- [x] Add input a variable to store the newItem
-- [ X ] Connect the input with the newItem and check the binding
+- [x] Connect the input with the newItem and check the binding
-- [ X ] Use Vue Devtools.
+- [x] Use Vue Devtools.
 Configure it to work with file://
-- [ X ] Add v-on: Start by simulating in the console what we are going to do
+- [x] Add v-on: Start by simulating in the console what we are going to do
-- [ X ] Add button to add the new item when clicked
+- [x] Add button to add the new item when clicked
-- [ X ] Add v-on:keyup.enter to the input element
+- [x] Add v-on:keyup.enter to the input element
-- [ X ] Shorthands for v-on
+- [x] Shorthands for v-on
-- [ X ] Use a method `saveItem` to factorice
+- [x] Use a method `saveItem` to factorice
-- [ X ] Reset the input when finished the insertion
+- [x] Reset the input when finished the insertion
-- [ X ] Check the method using the debugger
+- [x] Check the method using the debugger
-- [ X ] v-if and v-else: add a conditional message when the list is empty
+- [x] v-if and v-else: add a conditional message when the list is empty

 ### Next Steps: Add State to your App

-- [ X ] Add a `state` variable to the app `data` to represent the states of the app.
+- [x] Add a `state` variable to the app `data` to represent the states of the app.

   There will be two states: **default** and **edition**.
   The views on each state will be different